Roland MKS-20: History and reception

 When Roland introduced the structured adaptive synthesis system, Sound on Sound says musicians viewed it as a "revelation".
 In 1986, pianists seeking a digital piano sound often used sampled pianos.
 While an individual note on a sampled piano might sound realistic, the samples might not include different dynamics and articulations.
 The MKS-20 offered "...more than 30 keyboard 'zones' differentiated not just by pitch and brightness, but also by individual formant structures and string enharmonicities", creating a piano sound that was "...far superior to any straightforward sample-replay system" available in 1986.
 Musicians found that they could "...recreate acoustic and electronic pianos on a range of stage instruments".

+Pianoteq software (2006) and the Roland V-Piano (2009) take a similar approach as SAS by using computer models of physical instruments, rather than relying on samples.

 Digital instrument versions

 In 2016, Fait Clic released a Windows-based Virtual Studio Technology (VST) recreation of the MKS-20, called MKS-20Vst for Windows.
 The program has a graphical user interface (GUI) which resembles the MKS-20's front panel.
 It also recreates Roland's chorus effect, the SDD 320 (also called "Dimension D" chorus).

 In 2017, VGSG Music released a digital version called iKS20 that makes MKS-20's sounds available on Yamaha's MOXF, MOTIF XF, MONTAGE and MODX synthesizers.
 These Yamaha keyboards need a 1GB USB flash drive to load the iKS20 file.
 Additional requirements include the installation of the Yamaha FL1024M 1GB Flash Expansion Board for the MOXF and MOTIF XF.
 And 1GB of free space for the MONTAGE and MODX's onboard Flash RAM.

 Keyscape's Collector Keyboards, a virtual instrument, includes a digital recreation of the MKS-20 in its list of over 500 sounds, 36 instrument models and hybrid “duo” patches.
 The Keyscape virtual instrument uses multisampled sounds and requires 77 GB to download or the purchase of boxed USB drives.
 The MKS-20 patch includes controls for effects.

 Loot Audio produces a digital version called RP-86.
 It has two MKS-20-inspired piano sounds, which can be used in Native Instruments' Kontact 5 system.
 It is not a sample; instead it is a re-synthesis which resembles the original.
 The MKS-20 sounds are bundled with a number of other 1980s-era sounds.

+In 2025, the custom chips used in the MKS-20 and other SAS models were reverse-engineered by software engineer Giulio Zausa, and a very accurate open source emulation was added to MAME.